Welcome to Code.org; we're very excited to have you!

 - Tap the blue lesson plan button to view the lesson plan for a lesson

 - Tap the blue 'teacher resources' button to view additional resources for the course or unit:

 - Hide lessons you don't want your students to work on yet - this helps you prevent students from racing ahead.
 Learn more.

 - Learn how to monitor your student's progress - the Teacher Dashboard has lots of features that help you keep track of what your students are doing.
 Learn more.

-- Learn how to give feedback on student work (CS Discoveries and CS Principles) - Leave a note on student programming levels so they can see how they're doing.
+- Learn how to give feedback on student work (offered in non K-5 courses) - Leave a note on student programming levels so they can see how they're doing.
 Learn more.